Jigglyy/Albion-Online-Marketplace-Calculator/README.md

 ## Features

 - **Real-time Market Data**: Collect and analyze market prices from different cities in Albion Online.
+(As long as the API is updated by someone 😊)
 - ~~**Historical Data Analysis**: Track price trends over time.~~
 - ~~**Upcoming Features**: Crafting calculators for items/food/potions, historical price annotations.~~